Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-field.md

 ---
-title: Add and manage fields to an inheritance process
+title: Add and manage fields to an  inherited process
 titleSuffix: Codex Agile
 description: Add and manage fields to the web form of a work item type for an Inheritance process model for a Codex project ms.technology: devops-agile